yujiri8/rttp/README.md

 * The kiss may be a solvable problem now.
 I contrived Renier's arrival to stop this in part 1 because I couldn't write it even if I wanted to, but now that MC isn't always POV, it's possible he and his favorite girl could do it at some point in part 3 where it could be offscreen or something.
 I would love to not do it at all, but with them having wanted to since DDLC, it's entirely implausible that they never get around to it after all this.

-* Chapter 26 is marked with a couple of TODOs where I feel it might be necessary to insert dialogue where they consider / cross out some of the possibilities I'm not running with.

 # Plans for the ending

 * Adam's survival depends on whether you've picked the mercy-favoring options.
 If so he escapes with them into the real world.
 Otherwise Libitina destroys him.